-Final Human Smuggler Extradited from Guatemala for 2021 Mass Casualty Event in Chiapas, Mexico
+Final human smuggler extradited from Guatemala for 2021 mass casualty event in Chiapas, Mexico

-A 41-year-old Guatemalan national is set to make his initial appearance in U.S. federal court on charges stemming from a crash of a tractor-trailer packed with at least 160 illegal aliens – many of them Guatemalan – that killed more than 50 people, including unaccompanied children, and injured over 100 more, the Justice Department announced today.
+LAREDO, Texas – A 41-year-old Guatemalan national is set to make his initial appearance in U.S. federal court on charges stemming from a crash of a tractor-trailer packed with at least 160 illegal aliens – many of them Guatemalan – that killed more than 50 people, including unaccompanied children, and injured over 100 more, announced U.S. Attorney Nicholas J. Ganjei.

 Authorities arrested Daniel Zavala Ramos aka Dany ZR in Boquerón, Guatemala, Aug.
-7 pursuant to a U.S. extradition request and he was surrendered to U.S. authorities Oct.
-21. He is expected to make his initial appearance before U.S. Magistrate Judge Diana Song Quiroga in Laredo this morning.
+7 pursuant to a U.S. extradition request, and he was surrendered to U.S. authorities Oct.
+21. He is now expected to make his initial appearance before U.S. Magistrate Judge Diana Song Quiroga in Laredo at 9:30 a.m.

 The extradition is the result of sustained coordination between the Justice Department and Guatemalan authorities following an international enforcement operation carried out Dec.
 9, 2024, the third anniversary of the tragedy.
 The extradition marks yet another significant step in the Justice Department’s efforts to bring those responsible to justice.